mateussouzaweb/kvm-qemu-virtualization-guide/README.md

 Our object is just one: have a **full working virtualization platform with QEMU using KVM as hypervisor** and run Linux, MacOS, Windows OS and any other operational system inside virtual machines with great performance, even for gaming!

 The guide is primary designed to run Fedora Server as a hypervisor with [Cockpit](https://cockpit-project.org/) as graphical user interface.
-The idea is that we just run VMs on top of it while keeping the host OS safe.
-That approach has the advantage of always having a working host system and prevent breaking the entire system while running updates, installing broken packages or drivers, messing up with the configuration... you get the ideia.
+The idea is that we just run VMs on top of it while keeping the host OS safe and untouched.
+That approach has the advantage of always having a working host system and prevents us breaking the entire system while running updates, installing broken packages or messing up with the configuration... you get the ideia.

 ----